Continuous and coherent actions on wrapped Fukaya categories: Introduction

 \begin{choice} We fix a base ring $R$.
 We let \eqnn \Ainftycat \eqnd denote the $\infty$-category of $A_\infty$-categories over $R$.
-(See~\cite{oh-tanaka-localizations}).
-Informally, its objects are $R$-linear $A_\infty$-categories, and two objects $\cA$ and $\cB$ enjoy a {\em space} of morphisms between them---combinatorially, this space can be described as having vertices given by functors, edges given by homotopies of functors, and higher simplices given by homotopies between homotopies.
+(See Notation~1.4.4 of~\cite{tanaka-Aoo-units}.)
+Informally, its objects are $R$-linear $A_\infty$-categories, and two objects $\cA$ and $\cB$ enjoy a {\em space} of morphisms between them.
+When $\cA$ is sufficiently cofibrant (which is the case for when $\cA$ is a wrapped Fukaya category) this space can be described as having vertices given by functors, edges given by homotopies of functors, and higher simplices given by homotopies between homotopies (Theorem~1.5 of~\cite{tanaka-Aoo-units}).
 In $\Ainftycat$, all $A_\infty$ equivalences are also invertible up to homotopy.

 By choosing appropriate structures on $M$ and appropriate brane structures on our Lagrangians, we assume $\cW(M)$ is $R$-linear.
 (For example, with the usual relative Pin structures on our branes, one can take $R$ to be $\ZZ$.
 When gradings are chosen, we can take $\Ainftycat$ to consist of usual $A_\infty$-categories, while when we have no gradings, we must demand that our $A_\infty$-categories and functors are 2-periodic.)